GOP’s McMorris Rodgers wins, Herrera Beutler leads in Washington state congressional races

 Most Read Local Stories

-Rep. Suzan DelBene, D-Medina, held a commanding lead in her race for a fourth term representing the northwest corner of Washington.
+Rep. Suzan DelBene, D-Medina, won a fourth term representing the northwest corner of Washington.
 The former Microsoft executive led Republican Jeffrey Beeler, a Sultan City Council member, 59 percent to 41 percent Tuesday night.
 DelBene raised more than $2 million for her race, compared to about $20,000 for Beeler.

 2nd Congressional District

-Rep. Rick Larsen, D-Everett, is almost certainly headed back to the nation’s capital for his 10th term representing western Snohomish County.
+Rep. Rick Larsen, D-Everett, won a 10th term representing western Snohomish County.
 Larsen led Libertarian candidate Brian Luke, 73 percent to 27 percent.
 Luke, who has worked in the grocery business, did not report raising any money.

 3rd Congressional District

-Herrera Beutler, seeking her fifth term in this southwest Washington district, was out-fundraised by Long, a political-science professor at Washington State University’s Vancouver campus.
+Herrera Beutler, seeking her fifth term in this southwest Washington district, faced a well-funded Long, a political-science professor at Washington State University’s Vancouver campus.
 Long raised more than $3.2 million, compared to about $2.2 million for Herrera Beutler.
 Herrera Beutler won the primary, but with just 42 percent of the vote.

-The Republican primary candidates combined for about 51 percent of the primary vote, to 49 percent for the Democrats.
+Herrera Beutler led on election night with 52 percent of the vote, a result that mirrored the primary election when the Republican primary candidates combined for about 51 percent of the vote, to 49 percent for the Democrats.

 4th Congressional District

-Rep. Dan Newhouse, R-Sunnyside, is the only congressional Republican in the state who seems assured of re-election.
-Newhouse led Democrat Christine Brown, a veteran Tri-Cities television reporter, in his race for a third term representing this vast swath of Eastern Washington.
+Rep. Dan Newhouse, R-Sunnyside, defeated Democrat Christine Brown, a veteran Tri-Cities television reporter, in his race for a third term representing this vast swath of Eastern Washington.
 Newhouse had 65 percent of the election night vote to Brown’s 35 percent.

 5th Congressional District

 The matchup between McMorris Rodgers, a 14-year incumbent, and Brown, a former majority leader of the state Senate and chancellor of Washington State University Spokane, was viewed as the first competitive race in the Eastern Washington district since 1994, when Republicans knocked off then-Speaker of the House Tom Foley.
 Republicans have held the seat ever since, always winning by at least 10 percentage points.
+But it was not as close as Democrats had hoped, with McMorris Rodgers leading on election night with 56 percent of the vote.

 The race was among the most expensive in state history, with both candidates raising well over $5 million.